eudoxia0/cmacro/README.md

 different ways of defining them, including external YAML files or just piping the AST to an XSLT program, but this seemed like the best way.

+Peter Norvig's **Paradigms of Artificial Intelligence Programming** chapter on Eliza was used as a reference for the pattern-matching engine.

 # License

 Copyright (c) 2014 Fernando Borretti (eudoxiahp@gmail.com)